 Get the same industry-leading coverage you can expect from Fox Sports television right on your smartphone.
 Track your favorite teams, players, and leagues, and watch it all unfold live from inside the app.
 The Fox Sports app offers a complete experience with bonus cams and angles of the game you caught on television, as well as up-to-date sports news.

 Having the official ESPN app installed is a no-brainer for any die-hard sports fan, especially if you have ESPN+.
 You can quickly get the latest news on your favorite teams and leagues, including MLB, NFL, NCAA, MLS, NHL, and more.

 Barstool Sports has grown into an empire comprising podcasts, journalism, and content focused on pop culture, politics, and many other topics.
 It still keeps its roots in sports coverage and commentary.
 So if you’re looking to not only see pundits discuss your favorite team but also get a chuckle or read the latest political news, then you’ll enjoy the Barstool Sports app.

 Instagram is ubiquitous in photography now, so you might as well have it on your phone.
 Owned by Facebook, the social network centered on photos offers great filters and connectivity with others.
-Instagram has also recently launched a TikTok competitor called Reels.
+Instagram has also been angling for younger market share with its TikTok competitor called Reels.

 In today’s privacy-minded world, Signal provides an encrypted way to share messages and video calls.
 Whether you’re sharing sensitive work info or traveling abroad in a place with more prying eyes, Signal allows you to communicate privately and worry-free.